 Variables in scenarios¶

-When run, scenarios setup a supplementary level of variables, to define or redefine instance- or project-wide variables.
+When run, scenarios set up a supplementary level of variables, to define or redefine instance-wide or project-wide variables.
 These definitions and redefinitions of variables are then accessible to all actions during the scenario run, and to all reporters executed at the end of the run.

-In a step-based scenario, the user can insert a Define variables step to add new variables.
-This type of step evaluates a DSS formula and stores the result as a variable.
+Those step can evaluate a DSS formula and store the result as a variable.
 Subsequent steps and variable definitions will then be able to use the newly defined variable.
-The formulas in a Define variables step have access to all instance- and project-wide variables, and to the parameters of the trigger that initiated the scenario run.
+The formulas in a Define variables step have access to all instance-wide and project-wide variables, and to the parameters of the trigger that initiated the scenario run.

 object, both for getting and setting.